 There is no positive act too small or simple when it comes to our wellness.
 We can begin with one grateful thought a day.

 One random act of kindness.
 One deep breath.
 In this very way, we begin.

-Each human being has the profound capacity for inner peace, happiness, and wellness.
-When we tend to ourselves, each other and our lives with love and care, we come to know, and share, true health and happiness.
+Each human being has a profound capacity for inner peace, happiness, and wellness.
+When we tend to ourselves, each other and our lives with love and care, we come to know and share true health and happiness.
 We see at last that true wellness isn’t ‘out there’ it is within us, right now.